apache/yunikorn-core/docs/user-guide.md

 This deployment ensures 2 pods cannot be co-located together on same node.
 If this yaml is deployed on 1 node cluster, expect 1 pod to be started and the other pod should stay in a pending state.

-### A volume example
+### Volume examples
-There are two examples with volumes available.
+There are three examples with volumes available.
 The NFS example does not work on docker desktop and requires [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+The EBS volume requires a kubernetes cluster running on AWS (EKS).

-CAUTION: Both examples will generate an unending stream of data in a file called `dates.txt` on the mounted volume.
+CAUTION: All examples will generate an unending stream of data in a file called `dates.txt` on the mounted volume.
 This could cause a disk to fill up and execution time should be limited.

+#### Local volume
 * create the local volume and volume claim
 ```
 kubectl create -f examples/volume/local-pv.yaml